google/xls/docs_src/floating_point.md

 addition, POSIX has the same result-precision language.
 It's worth noting that -ffast-math doesn't currently affect FMA emission/fusion/fission/etc.

-[^2]: There are operations for which this is not true.
-Transcendental ops may

 differ between implementations due to the
 [*table maker's dilemma*](https://en.wikipedia.org/wiki/Rounding).